cloudevents/spec/cloudevents/extensions/deprecation.md

 - Constraints
   - OPTIONAL
-  - The `deprecationfrom` timestamp SHOULD remain stable once set and SHOULD reflect a point in the past or the present.
+  - The `deprecationfrom` timestamp SHOULD remain stable once set and SHOULD reflect a point in the past or present.
 Pre-announcing deprecation by setting a future date is not encouraged.
 - Example: `"deprecationfrom": "2024-10-11T00:00:00Z"`